-A growth oriented scheme with high returns.
-If you are looking for an attractive investment scheme to put your hard earned money which doubles in the shortest span, with zero percent gambling, then INVEST in FEDERAL CASH CERTIFICATE.
+Federal Cash Certificate is a growth oriented scheme with high returns.
+If you are looking for an attractive investment scheme to put your hard earned money which doubles in the shortest span, with zero percent gambling, then Federal Cash Certificate is the ultimate option for you.

 - Minimum deposit amount for Cash certificate is just Rs.
 1000/-

 - There is no maximum amount for Cash certificate

 - Cash certificate has a minimum deposit period of 6 months and maximum deposit period is 10 years